Conference Table Design

 1. Desks and Chairs

 The first type of office furniture you need is essential — desks and chairs.
 Desks and chairs give your workers a place to concentrate on their work.
 While it is possible to use any desk and chair, your workers probably won’t appreciate typing up financial reports in a fold-up chair or on a TV tray.
 Plus, it wouldn’t be professional or comfortable.
-The benefits of having office desks and chairs include:
+The benefits of having custom desks and chairs include:

 - Reducing workplace injuries: Poorly structured workplaces cause back, neck, shoulder joint and other types of pain.

 - Improving keyboard position: Being able to rest one’s wrists and arms on a desk alleviates wrist pain from typing.